amitlan/website/_posts/2021-04-15-pg14-update-perf.md

-The scan node now only outputs the values for the changed columns and so the top-level node must fetch the old row again (not as expensive as it may sound) to form the full *new* row.  `EXPLAIN` unfortunately isn't of much help to figure out where exactly the new row gets formed happens, but maybe it's not that important for users to know.
+The scan node now only outputs the values for the changed columns and so the top-level node must fetch the old row again (not as expensive as it may sound) to form the full *new* row.  `EXPLAIN` unfortunately isn't of much help to figure out where exactly the new row gets formed, but maybe it's not that important for users to know.

-One performance benefit of this new arrangement is that if the scan node needs to pass narrower tuples up to the top-level node.
-That passing of tuple across nodes occurs by column-by-column copying of the data, either by value or by reference.
-Given that, as there will now be fewer columns to be passed across due to this change, one can expect this overhead to be less.
+One performance benefit of this new arrangement is that the scan node now needs to pass narrower tuples up to the top-level node.
+Because that passing of tuples across the nodes occurs by copying the data column-by-column (whether by value or by reference), and as there will now be fewer columns to be passed across due to this change (only the changed columns), one can expect this overhead to be less.
 That effect would be even more pronounced if the scan node is not a simple table scan like in the above example, but say a join, in which case there are more plan levels for the data to have to be passed across.

 <!--
 Now consider the case where `foo` has child tables.
 For the purposes of this